 To summarise, there are two key reasons that CAC is very important:

 1) Working out your LTV: CAC ratio and the months required to recover your CAC helps you analyse the overall health of your business.
-Figuring out the months required to recover CoCA is very useful to determine how strong your business model is.
+Figuring out the months required to recover CoCA is very useful in determining how strong your business model is.
 It’s no good if it will take three years to recover your initial investment because you need to reinvest that money.
 A great target to aim for is anything under 12 months.

 2) CAC helps you optimise your marketing campaigns and channels – Where are you acquiring your best customers from?
 What channels and campaigns have the best LTV: CAC ratio?
-Remember that customer acquisition cost for different campaigns are not constant.
+Remember that customer acquisition costs for different campaigns are not constant.
 They change all the time and you must be vigilant of this – when you stop getting an ROI then stop the investment.

 How to calculate CAC for your ecommerce store